ZRshid/TerrificTotes/README.md

 As a final step, we visualised the data to demonstrate its value for business insights.
 This project showcases our ability to collaboratively deliver a full-stack data engineering solution using best practices in automation, testing, and data architecture.

 ## Features
-- Modular codebase separating into three phrases: Extract - Transform - Load
+- Modular codebase separating into three phases: Extract - Transform - Load
 - Cloud infrastructure created with Terraform using AWS service.
 - AWS Lambda functions are used to automate each stage (transitional data saved into separate S3 buckets).
 - Dependencies added as layers.